In a previous article I’ve discussed the go to market strategy and its importance for the business.

 Another methods starts with a list of initiatives to be implemented that are then budgeted.

 Other companies will simply match what the competitors are spending, while others will apply the “whatever I can afford after all the other expenditures” strategy.
-If you are using the last method look for another marketing job.
+If you are working for a company that using the last method maybe it’s time consider a career move.

 Tracking and Control